yashksingh/Cat_Webpage/README.md

 - Webpage based on cats.
 - Using the button we can change the cat images.
+- This is similar to the background slider project.
 - Giving hover effect to the button element.

 <hr>